jpbenjumea2/portfolio/README.md

 ## What to Value
 - Reliable edge automation: small, composable playbooks with safe `--check` previews.
 - Applied industrial integration: Node‑RED flows with PLC connectors, normalization, and backpressure control.
-- Telemetry and traceability: decoupled Python pipelines (publisher/consumer) and ready‑to‑import Grafana dashboards.
+- Telemetry and traceability: decoupled Python pipelines and Grafana dashboards.
-- Good practices: dataclasses, rotating logging, environment‑based configuration, and clear version control.

 ## Reference Versions
 - Node‑RED 4.0 and Node.js 22
 - Ubuntu 22.04 and 24.04; Raspbian Buster
 - Python 3.13

-## How to Review (Recruiter Guide)
+## How to Review
-- Read each folder’s README for scope and setup.
+- Read each folder’s README for scope.
 - In Ansible, review `playbooks/` and the example inventory to understand group targeting.
-- In Node‑RED, import a flow and validate dependencies via the Palette Manager (use synthetic inputs if no hardware is available).
+- In Node‑RED, import a flow and validate dependencies via the Palette Manager.
-- In Observability, create data sources and import the JSON to review dashboard structure.
+- In Observability, import the JSON to review dashboard structure.
 - In Python, review models, handlers, and watchers for typing, separation of concerns, and error handling.

 ## License and Contact